 The Isle Of Wight Steam Railway is great for any train enthusiasts.
 We really enjoyed being able to hop on and off the steam trains all day and ride along different sections of the track.
 It’s a really charming place with an olde worlde feel about it.
 The staff are dressed in traditional uniform and it feels like stepping back in time to a bygone era.
 I absolutely love it!
 The calm pace of everything and friendly charm is so lovely.
 There’s also a play area, woodland walk and museum to enjoy.
 Often there are special events at weekends and school holidays which are well worth the visit.
 DOG FRIENDLY VENUE

 The Needles is probably the most famous landmark on the Isle Of Wight.
-Now I have to be completely honest here – we’re not the biggest fans of this place.
-I know it’s the first place everyone heads to as it’s so well known, however we find it very over commercialised and it’s always heaving with coachloads of tourists.
+Now I have to be completely honest here – I’m not the biggest fan of this place.
+I know it’s the first place everyone heads to as it’s so well known, however I find it very over commercialised and it’s always heaving with coachloads of tourists.
 The view is lovely and there are lots of activities to have a go at including the carousel, sand bottles, water walkerz, crazy golf, etc. There is also the chair lift from the top of the cliff down to the beach at the bottom.
-Be warned though, it’s very steep and a little hair-raising with kids!
+Be warned though, it’s very VERY steep and a little hair-raising with kids!

 If you like animals then the Isle Of Wight Zoo is lovely.
-The zoo is predominantly a rescue home for big cats and has just recently become a charity to help continue their conservation work.
+The zoo is predominantly a rescue home for big cats and a charity doing conservation work.
 The zoo is also home to a lemur walk which is a lovely experience for all the family to enjoy.
 The keepers are very knowledgeable and the keeper talks are well worth going to.
 There are also animals from Madagascar, wallabies, raccoons and farm animals to name a few.
-There is a newly refurbished cafe to stop for a bite to eat.
+There is a cafe to stop for a bite to eat.

 Another favourite attraction is Dinosaur Isle.
 This is a fascinating interactive museum with over 1000 fossils and fascinating dinosaur skeletons, as well as animatronic dinosaurs!
 The museum is open all year and is indoors so it’s a great place to visit whatever the weather.